rjvim/rjvim.github.io/blog/api-routing-naming-convention-response-structure.md

 title: "HTTP APIs Routing Naming Conventions & Response Structures"
 date: "2020-06-03"
 tags: [hola, docusaurus]
-description: Phil says: Everyone and their dog wants an API, so you should probably learn how to build them.
+description: Everyone and their dog wants an API, so you should probably learn how to build them.
 ---

 [Phil](https://apisyouwonthate.com/books/build-apis-you-wont-hate) says: